eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/post-quantum-cryptography.md

 Steady progress is being made in quantum research; one survey respondent notes:

 > It is not always the case [..] but I find that my predictions are often more pessimistic than what actually happens.
 I take this as a sign that the research is accelerating.

+Note that these predictions are somewhat subjective and might not reflect real progress which is mostly not open to public.
+Advanced threat actor might have access to powerful quantum computing sooner than public and use strategies like [retrospective decryption](https://en.wikipedia.org/wiki/Harvest_now%2C_decrypt_later).

 ## Post-Quantum risk to Ethereum